Master of Arts in Teaching English Language Arts

-Thank you for your interest in the Masters of Arts in Teaching English Language Arts (TELA).
-This degree is primarily intended for teachers in grades K-13 who are interested in learning more about effective teaching of literacy (writing, reading/literature, and language/linguistics) and applying their learning to their own teaching.
+This degree is intended for American teachers in U. S. schools in grades K-13 who are interested in learning more about effective teaching of literacy (writing, reading/literature, and language/linguistics) and applying their learning to their own teaching.

 On this page you can find information about the program, including the following: